Today's Thursday • 8 mins read

 The DSM helpfully standardized the NPD diagnostic criteria, so that all over the world, clinicians reach the same diagnosis.

-In 1967-68, psychoanalysts Otto Kernberg and Heinz Kohut presented two early theories on narcissism.
-Kernberg described a “narcissistic personality structure,” proposing three types of narcissism – normal adult narcissism, normal infantile narcissism, and pathological narcissism.
+Historically, in 1967-68, psychoanalysts Otto Kernberg and Heinz Kohut presented two early theories on narcissism.
+Kernberg described a “narcissistic personality structure,” proposing three types of narcissism: normal adult narcissism, normal infantile narcissism, and pathological narcissism.
 Kohut presented the concept of “narcissistic personality disorder,” arguing that narcissism is an essential aspect of normal development.
-Both contributed to the body of knowledge that ultimately shaped the definition and diagnostic criteria of NPD.

 Final Words